ibm-cloud-docs/assistant/dialog-overview.md

 The dialog transfer does not occur when you are testing nodes with this response type in the "Try it out" pane.
 You must access a node that uses this response type from a test deployment to see how your users will experience it.

-### Adding an image response type
+### Adding an *Image* response type
 {: #dialog-overview-add-image}

-Sometimes a picture's worth a thousand words.
+Sometimes a picture is worth a thousand words.
 Include images in your response to do things like illustrate a concept, show off merchandise for sale, or maybe to show a map of your store location.

 To add an *Image* response type, complete the following steps: